 For only 4 people, a single appetizer recipe should be plenty.
 This pumpkin hummus is a great option, but this cranberry salsa is also really great.
 You can serve it with tortilla chips or spread it over cream cheese (dairy free, of course).

 For a main dish, you have plenty of options.
 I think the most traditional choice would be a brined turkey breast or this apple cider brined grilled turkey breast since you’re still getting turkey without having to make a whole bird, but you could also roast a spatchcock chicken or even serve stuffed pork chops.

 Thanksgiving is all about the sides, and I know everyone has their own favorites.
 This is usually the one place that I won’t cut down recipes, but for our small Thanksgiving dinners, I usually just pick two or three traditional sides.
 For me, that’s homemade stuffing and fresh green bean casserole and cranberry sauce.

 If you’re not feeling the green beans this year, I love this kale and brussels sprouts salad.
 It’s a great way to get your greens in, plus the leftovers hold up really nicely.

 These are all full sized recipes and could be cut in half without much fuss.
 Just use a smaller dish for baking and cut the baking time by about one-third.

 Desserts are hard one to cut back on at Thanksgiving.
-We normally make a full spread including my mom’s apple pie and a dairy free pumpkin pie (and so many more), but with less people to serve, these easy apple tarts and mini pecan pies would be easy to cut in half.
+We normally make a full spread including my mom’s apple crisp and a dairy free pumpkin pie (and so many more), but with less people to serve, these easy apple tarts and mini pecan pies would be easy to cut in half.